What is a Hedge Fund?

 - Outperform mutual funds

-- Available only to individuals or institutions with high income or savings by law
+- Available only to individuals or institutions with high-income or assets by federal law

 - Can use derivatives to generate profit

-Hedge funds typically do business with individuals that are accredited investors.
+Hedge funds frequently do business with individuals that are accredited investors.
 Businesses and institutions, such as universities, must also be accredited with assets greater than or equal to $5 million dollars for qualification purposes.

 A person with a net worth of at least $1 million as an individual or jointly with their spouse is an accredited investor.
-One additional way to be an accredited investor is to have an income of at least $200,000 for an individual or $300,000 for those with joint income for the two previous years.
+One additional way to be an accredited investor is to have an income of at least $200,000 for an individual, or $300,000 for married couples.

-This isn’t the case for mutual funds, which are open to retail investors and often have a low minimum investment threshold.
+This isn’t the case for mutual funds.
+They are open to retail investors and often have a very low minimum investment requirement.
 How much money do you need to invest in a hedge fund?
-Hedge fund minimum investment can range from as low as $50,000 to over $1 million, depending on the fund.
-This is an important difference between hedge funds vs mutual funds.
+Hedge fund minimum investment can range from as low as $50,000 to over $1 million depending on the fund.
+This is an important difference between the hedge fund vs mutual fund comparison.

 This is a well-known legal rule that allows companies to raise an unlimited number of shares and money to an unlimited number of accredited investors.
 The rule does not permit the use of advertising to sell shares in the investment fund.

 This particular rule allows companies to advertise and solicit to potential investors, with the added caveat that all the investors in the fund be accredited investors.

 Hedge Fund Fees

-Charge a 1-2% annual fee and fee in the form of a profit split that ranges from 10-30%.
+Hedge funds typically charge a 1-2% annual fee, plus a fee in the form of a profit split that ranges from 10-30% depending on the fund.

 Financial Risk and Risk Measures

 What is financial risk?
-It is the risk of financial loss on investments.
-There are numerous methods that purport to measure it precisely.
+It is the risk of financial loss of capital, there are numerous methods that purport to measure it.
 There is also the risk of large-scale stock market crashes, such as those experienced in 2000 and 2008.
-This risk is extremely important too but is often a neglected aspect of risk, rarely formally addressed.
+This risk is extremely important too but is often a neglected aspect of risk.